Supply Chain and Modern Slavery Act Statement 2024/2025

 We recognise the continued complexity of a global supply chain and understand the risks and severity of modern-day slavery and human trafficking.
 We take our responsibility seriously, making every effort to protect the rights and well-being of all those involved.

-The parent company of LK Bennett Fashion Ltd. is Ying Ling Kam Trading Company Limited (based in Hong Kong), a Chinese luxury apparel group.
+The parent company of LK Bennett Fashion Ltd. is Ying Ling Kam Trading Company Limited (based in Hong Kong).

-LK Bennett Fashion Ltd. is a multichannel global retailer with over 70 stores, concession partners, and branded locations worldwide.
+LK Bennett Fashion Ltd. is a multichannel global retailer with over seventy (70) stores, concession partners, and branded locations Worldwide.
 Our vision is to be a Global leader that inspires modern, confident women through luxurious British Design.
-We employed c.
-230 people with an annual turnover of c.£49 million for the year ending January 2023.
+From time to time, we use the services of freelancers and contractors, and work with a third-party warehouse in the UK.

-The Top 10 suppliers across all product categories account for 87% of our total purchasing volume, with manufacturing sites in across Europe producing 78.2% of our collections, Asia 18.8% and Eurasia 3% of the purchasing volume.
+The Top 10 suppliers across all product categories account for 80.6% of our total purchasing volume, with manufacturing sites across Europe producing 65.4% of our collections, Asia 31.3%, and Eurasia 3.3% of the purchasing volume.

 Quality